K0lb3/UnityPy/README.md

 You probably have to read [Important Classes](#important-classes) and [Important Object Types](#important-object-types) to understand how it works.

-People with slightly advanced Python skills should look at [UnityPy/tools/extractor.py](UnityPy/tools/extractor.py) for a more advanced example.
+Users with slightly advanced Python skills should look at [UnityPy/tools/extractor.py](UnityPy/tools/extractor.py) for a more advanced example.
 It can also be used as a general template or as an importable tool.

-### Setting the decryption key for Unity CN's AssetBundle encryption

-The Chinese version of Unity has its own builtin option to encrypt AssetBundles/BundleFiles.
-As it's a feature of Unity itself, and not a game specific protection, it is included in UnityPy as well.
-To enable encryption simply use `UnityPy.set_assetbundle_decrypt_key(key)`, with key being the value that the game that loads the bundles passes to `AssetBundle.SetAssetBundleDecryptKey`.

 ## Important Classes